FearGoidte/feargoidte.github.io/source/articles/2016-02-19-weigh-anchor.xhtml.markdown

 It is best not to use icons to highlight the [states](#states) since they can change whilst a user is on the page (`:hover`) and the document will need to reflow to accommodate them.

 If you use icons for link types, try to make them small and unobtrusive.
-If you’re using unicode glyphs or `&font-face` with [Font Awesome](https://fortawesome.github.io/Font-Awesome/), [IcoMoon](https://icomoon.io/) &c. or similar try to ensure that the colour of the icon matches the link state—just to emphasis that the icon refers to that link rather than other adjacent text.
+If you’re using unicode glyphs or `&font-face` with [Font Awesome](https://fortawesome.github.io/Font-Awesome/), [IcoMoon](https://icomoon.io/) <abbr lang="la" title="et cetera">&amp;c.</abbr> or similar try to ensure that the colour of the icon matches the link state—just to emphasis that the icon refers to that link rather than other adjacent text.